bw4sz/Whales/MultiSpeciesHMM.md

 ## Current State

 A dynamic correlated random walk with two states (traveling, feeding) that are a function of local environmental conditions.
 There are multiple individuals whose covariates are drawn from a group level mean.
+Observation error is modeled as normal distribution.
+Irregularly spaced observations are indexed to discrete time steps.

 ## To add
-* Observation Error
+* Observation Error based on location class and long tails (Brost 2015)
 * Posterior Model Checks
 * Seasonal Variation
 ** Variation in process error (Breed 2012)